muan/site/_posts/2016-06-06-dropbox-to-s3.md

 Once the sync was completed, I pushed the changes to heroku as a review app, sharing the production database.
 Connecting to the review app console, I did a dry run of the renaming script, which uncovered a bunch of unexpected file names...
 I made a bunch more changes and did a few more dry-runs, and eventually successfully renamed all the files.
 Using the review app, I confirmed all the links were indeed working.

-Then I tried syncing again with rclone to see what files were uploaded since the last run.
-Rclone allowed me to do a dry-run to see what changes would be made, making I realized that given all the name changes rclone wanted to copy/remove all the changed files, so it was a no-go.
-Worst case scenario, I can still manaully copy all the files.
-So I logged into Dropbox and checked the recent file changes.
-Luckily it was quite manageable, so I copied and renamed them one by one.
+Then I tried syncing again with rclone to see what files had been uploaded since the last run.
+With `rclone sync --dry-run` I found out because of the name changes, rclone will copy/remove all the changed files, so it obviously wouldn't work.
+Well, worst case scenario, I can still manaully copy all the files.
+So, I logged into Dropbox and checked the recent file changes.
+Luckily there were many, so I just copied and renamed them one by one.

-Finally I set up Cloudfront and changed the app settings, and that was all!
+Lastly, I set up Cloudfront and changed the s3 alias, and that was all!

-All in all I was really surprised at how smooth the process was, so this is a note to self that things aren't always as tedious as I imagine them to be. 😂
+I was really surprised at how smooth the process was, so this is a note to self that things aren't always as tedious as I imagine them to be. 😂